Who We Are

 Christy is the mother of four with a background in Art History.
 She can often be found sharing her love for artistic exploration and creative thinking in her studio classes, as a substitute teacher or through the studio programs at the Columbus Museum of Art.

 Mary Leiby has a BA in English from Bowling Green State University and an MLIS from Kent State University.
-She is the Membership Retention Manager at the Girl Scouts of Ohio's Heartland working in grant writing and donor tracking.
+Mary Leiby is a Philanthropy Manager at the Girl Scouts of Ohio's Heartland working in grant writing and donor tracking.
 In her spare time, Mary enjoys seeking out the best food and drink in Columbus, reading as many books as she can and absorbing enough knowledge to one day become a Jeopardy champion.

 Amy is an enthusiastic patron of the arts who has spent the past twelve years since becoming a mother attempting to instill her love for art in her three children.
 When her youngest child was born with a significant physical disability, her passion for encouraging her kids' artistic expression embraced another layer, finding ways to access art.
 Prior to becoming a mother Amy worked for the Licking County Board of Developmental Disabilities.
 Being invited to join the board triggered memories about this much-needed organization.
 Her prayer is that she is now at a place in her life when she can offer a meaningful contribution to its work.